 Silverdale Baptist Academy welcomes applications for admission from students entering preschool through grade 12.
-Once your application folder is complete with all of the documents required for admissions, you will be contacted to schedule testing (K, 6-8 only—or at the discretion of the Admissions Committee) and interview dates (K-12 only).
+Once your application folder is complete with all of the documents required for admissions, you will be contacted to schedule testing (K, 6-8 only—or at the discretion of the Admissions Committee) and interview dates (Pre-K through 12th grade only).
 Students at every grade level are required to turn in an application for admission.
 We actively seek to create and cultivate a diverse student body.
 Diversity at Silverdale is defined by differences in race, denomination, ethnicity, gender, socioeconomic status, physical ability, and learning styles.